 Discretionary vs Systematic Swing Trading (Important!)

-If you have watched videos or read articles about trading, you’ve probably stumbled upon many different trading strategies that make use of combinations of popular patterns and technical indicators.
+If you have watched videos or read articles about trading, you’ve probably stumbled upon many different trading strategies that make use of combinations of popular patterns and swing trading indicators.

 Let us be clear.
 Most likely the strategies you’ve read about so far don’t work.
 As full-time traders, we test everything on historical data before we trade it, and nearly every time we find that what’s shared online is nothing but garbage!